 Nearly all respondents said if they encountered potential discriminatory language or actions, they’d likely address it the way Butler did—by engaging in some straight talk about the law with their client.
 Less than 3% of respondents to the survey said they’d file a complaint, and less than 1 percent said they’ve ever filed a fair housing complaint.

 Putting Your Training to Work

-As a member of the National Association of REALTORS®, you’ve made a commitment to equal treatment—not just because it’s the law but as part of the REALTORS® Code of Ethics.
+As an NAR member, you’ve made a commitment to equal treatment—not just because it’s the law but as part of the REALTORS® Code of Ethics.
 NAR requires that members stay up to date on the Code, completing training at least every four years.
 In addition, states and localities often have their own fair housing laws, so state and local associations administer specific fair housing training for their members.
 Typically, licensees are required to take a two- or three-hour course every two to four years.

 So there’s little doubt that when clients ask questions about quality of schools, local demographics, and neighborhood safety, you know to refer them to reliable information sources for answers rather than give your opinion.
 Resist the temptation to skirt the subject, says Mabel Guzman, CIPS, a sales associate at @properties in Chicago.
 You’re not teaching them anything by being coy.
 Be frank about why you can’t answer certain questions.
 Seize the opportunity to explain fair housing laws and why it would be illegal to offer your opinion.